 If you’re investing in top-end seating, look for hand-tied springs.
 Otherwise, S-shaped springs create a strong seat and flexible support behind.
 Webbing systems don’t create strong support on their own but may be used with a tensioner that fastens them to the frame.

-New upholstered furniture has to comply with fire-safety regulations.
+Top tip: New upholstered furniture has to comply with fire-safety regulations.
 Don’t cut the label off, or you won’t be able to donate it to charity when you buy new once again.

-Look at living room coffee tables and side tables
+How to choose coffee tables and side tables

 A coffee table can be an anchor to a group of living room seating.
 Think about the height of the table – low slung contemporary sofas need a nearer-to-the-floor design than more formal high seating.
 If it’s going to be a clutter magnet in your household, a design with drawers might be preferable.